ahmedsamirio/saudi-rag-project/README.md

 2. All dependencies are included in the `requirements.txt` file, and you can install them using using `pip install -r requirements.txt`
 3. Create a `.env` file and add two API keys `OPENAI_API_KEY=XXXXX` and `TOGETHER_API_KEY=XXXXX`.
 4. Once installed, you can run a simple Gradio interface using `python src/main.py` to interact with the RAG system.
-5. You can change the model used in the system by changing `MODEL_NAME` in `src/config.py` into one of the models mentioned in the same line.
+5. You canload different models from (mixtral-8x22b, llama-3-8b, llama-3-70b) by the argument `--model` as follows: `python src/main.py --model mixtral-8x22b`.
+The default model is `mixtral-8x22b`.

 ## Architecture Overview